|Home Page||Root Page||Census Records||GRO Records||Parish Records||Names Directory|

 It is Ordered, That the said Petition do lie on the Table.

 He married at Margate on November 24th 1831 to Sarah Tournay Bargrave, who was born around 1784 at Eastry Court and was the widow of the distinguished naval captain Commodore Sir Thomas Staines, KCB, KFM, KOC of Dent de Lion [The Gentleman's Magazine and Historical Chronicle, Vol. 101, Part II (July-December 1831)].
 Sir Thomas, born on February 22nd 1774 and knighted in 1809, had died at Margate on July 13th 1830.
 Among many distinctions he had been the first British naval officer to discover, at Pitcairn Island on September 17th 1814, the descendants of the mutineers of The Bounty.
 Sarah died very soon after marrying George (2), on January 25th 1832, and was buried at Margate.
 The National Maritime Museum contains a stirrup hilted dress sword, first possessed by Sir Thomas, whose knuckle-guard is engraved with his name and whose quillon is engraved "George Gunning Esqre. to Captn.
 Joseph Nias R.N.
 1832".
 Presumably this sword was among Sarah's possessions disposed of by George (2) after her death.
 George (2) did not remarry and produced no children.
 He died on January 2nd 1849 at Brighton [Death Index: Brighton 7 251, 1849 (March)].
 According to Revere (op. cit.) he was buried in "Preston", referring to St. Peter's Church in Preston Manor, Brighton.
+The inscription on his grave there states that he served in India in the 17th Regiment of Infantry, in the Peninsula in the 9th Regiment of Infantry and also in the 1st (Royals) Dragoons; he commanded a troop of the latter regiment at the Battle of Waterloo on June 18th 1815 where he was severely wounded.
+His family motto was "Verite sans Peur" ('truth without Fear").

 Peter (2) Gunning was born on February 2nd 1787 and was christened at Frindsbury on March 18th 1787.
 He married at St. Nicholas Rochester on September 24th 1814 to Katherine Baker [IGI: Batch M135093], who was born at Boley Hill in Rochester around 1789.
 They produced at least seven children, Katherine Gunning, Mary (1) Gunning, Peter (3) Gunning, George (3) Gunning, Mary (2) Gunning, William Henry Gunning and Frederick Gunning.
 The 1851 Census finds the family living in the High Street, St. Nicholas Rochester, describing Peter (2) as a retired farmer.
 It gives his birthplace, possibly in error, as Gravesend.
 He died on July 12th 1852 at Frindsbury [Death Index: Medway 2a 173, 1852 (Sept)] and was buried there on July 17th.
 The 1861 Census finds his widow Katherine living on her dividends with her children Katherine, Mary (2) and Frederick at 14, Alexander Square in Brompton near South Kensington.
 She died at Brompton on May 30th 1861 and was buried at Frindsbury on June 6th 1861.
 Her daughter Katherine never married and died aged 83 in Chelsea in 1898 [Death Index: Chelsea 1a 256, 1898 (Dec)].